kimhw99/Personal-Projects/RAG_Demo/readme.md

 ## RAG Demo
-Demonstration of RAG using Gemma3-1b & FAISS
+Demonstration of RAG using Gemma3-1b & FAISS.

 NOTE: LLM will generate lots of inaccurate information